Tornjk/SharpTox/README.md

 Unofficial
 --------

-This project aims to provide a simple library that wraps all of the functions found in the [Tox library](https://github.com/irungentoo/ProjectTox-Core "ProjectTox GitHub repo").
+This project aims to provide a simple library that wraps all of the functions found in the [ProjectTox GitHub repo](https://github.com/TokTok/c-toxcore "Tox on GitHub").
 (Tox.h, ToxAv.h, ToxEncryption.h)

 Tox is a free (as in freedom) Skype replacement.